Putting on the spare requires no talent, mechanical aptitude, or special magic.

 Take out the spare tire and jack.
 Put the spare by the flat tire.

-Most jacks must be placed at specific locations beneath the car—be sure to consult the instructions that came with your car.
+Most jacks must be placed at specific locations beneath the car, so be sure to consult the instructions that came with your car.
 Operate the jack so that it puts a little upward pressure on the car, but don't raise the vehicle yet.

-Use wheel chocks, if you have them, to block the wheel diagonally opposite the tire you're changing.
+If you have them, use wheel chocks—small wedges of rubber, plastic, or wood designed to prevent your car from rolling or moving.
+Place them diagonally opposite the tire you're changing to block the wheel.
 Use bricks, rocks, or other likely chock substitutes if you need to.

 Take off the wheel cover so you can get at the wheel nuts.